coderbyheart/coderbyheart.com/content/post/social-media-account-takeover-guidelines.md

 date: 2022-07-19T10:00:00.000Z
 ---

+A female student from my team did a Instagram takeover last week and shared an insight into her working day as a student in my team.
+Of course there were dudes who had to sent her inappropriate comments.
+While she had done Instagram takeovers previously on other accounts, they all were positive, but, no surprise, these accounts are focusing on inspiring girls and women about a career in tech, so the audience on those accounts is much different then on a tech companies social media account.
+It's my fault that I didn't foresee this and that she was exposed to inappropriate comments that made her feel uncomfortable.
+To not repeat the same mistake twice, I wrote down my recommendations for running Social Media account Takeovers in a way that ensures a safe experience for the employee below.

+## Individuals as company advocates

-This is a gray area because here the individual employee becomes part of a corporate communication strategy and the company on the one hand is much more resilient to negative experiences compared to the individual.
+Social Media account Takeovers are a gray area because here the individual employee becomes part of a corporate communication strategy and the company on the one hand is much more resilient to negative experiences compared to the individual.
 Therefore it is the responsibility of the company to ensure that the employee is protected against negative experiences as much as possible.

-This document provides a code of conduct for these account Takeovers in order to enable the employee, the social media team, and the followers to have meaningful and positive interactions during and after a Takeover
+This document provides a code of conduct for these account Takeovers in order to enable the employee, the social media team, and the followers to have meaningful and positive interactions during and after a Takeover.

 ## What are Account Takeovers?